-Our three month training program (on Tue evenings and/or Sundays) is one of the most comprehensive within the California State Parks system.
+Our three month training program (most Sundays in the fall) is one of the most comprehensive within the California State Parks system.
 We pull in resident experts to teach classes on a variety of subjects including elephant seals, other marine mammals, the history of Año Nuevo Island, Ohlone Indians, birds and terrestrial animals, geology, and more.
 Training is also provided on interpretive techinques for educating visitors and logistical skills on working inside a natural preseve.

 Año Nuevo State Park is located on State Route 1, approximately 40 minutes south of Half Moon Bay and 30 miles north of Santa Cruz.